vidyalatha-badde/Weather_AQI_MCP/README.md

-# WeatherAQI MCP Assistant
+# Weather-AQI MCP Assistant
 ## Introduction
-The sample **`WeatherAQI MCP Assistant`** is an interactive, asynchronous assistant that brings together real-time weather and AQI (Air Quality Index) data using powerful MCP (Model Context Protocol) servers.
+The sample **`Weather-AQI MCP Assistant`** is an interactive, asynchronous assistant that brings together real-time weather and AQI (Air Quality Index) data using powerful **MCP** (Model Context Protocol) servers.
+There are 3 MCP servers used in this sample which are created using **`FastMCP`** which is a high-level, Pythonic framework inspired by FastAPI that simplifies MCP implementation.\
 It seamlessly connects to dedicated weather and AQI tools on **Intel® Core™ Ultra Processors** then uses [**Qwen/Qwen2.5-3B-Instruct**](https://huggingface.co/Qwen/Qwen2.5-3B-Instruct) to analyze the data and generate clear, actionable health and safety recommendations.
 The Qwen2.5-3B-Instruct model is loaded using the [**PyTorch XPU backend**](https://docs.pytorch.org/docs/stable/notes/get_start_xpu.html) to leverage Intel hardware acceleration.\
 This assistant helps users stay informed about environmental conditions and make better decisions for their well-being.
 Designed with async operations and SSE connections, it’s perfect for modern, event-driven pipelines.

 ## Table of Contents